Do cats experience separation stress?

 Separation-related stress occurs when stress responses develop in a cat when they are away from their owners or caregivers.
 These responses are often more subtle in cats than they are in dogs, but cats do form strong social attachments with their families and can become stressed when they are absent, particularly for extended periods.

-Research suggests that cats fall into one of two attachment styles:
+Research suggests that cats fall into one of two attachment styles, which can impact the way they deal with being separated from their people:

-• Secure attachment is when a cat has low stress levels while away from their owner and doesn’t overly seek attention when reunited.
+• Secure attachment is when a cat has low stress levels while away from their owner and is happy to be reunited but doesn’t overly seek attention.

 • Insecure attachment comes in several forms:

-• Ambivalent cats are extremely attached to their owner and constantly want to be close to them
+• Ambivalent cats are extremely attached to their owner and constantly seek attention from them.

 Identifying separation stress in cats